-2.105 Union Fibre ― A mixture of different types of specified filling material in the prescribed proportion.
+2.105 Union Fibre — A mixture of different types of specified filling material in the prescribed proportion.

-2.106 Vulcanizing ― see 2.87.
+2.106 Vulcanizing — see 2.87

-2.107 Wedge ― A non-metallic peg.
+2.107 Wedge — A non-metallic peg

-2.108 Whalebone ― It is not really bone but a substance growing in the mouth of certain members of the whale family which are specifically known as ‘whalebone whales ‘.
+2.108 Whalebone — It is not really bone but a substance growing in the mouth of certain members of the whale family which are specifically known as ‘whalebone whales ‘.
 It grows in the form of a number of horny plates which is known as ‘baleen’.
 To render it suitable for brush making material, the plate is splitted into its component fibres.